nmshd/documentation/_docs_integrate/integration-example.md

 ### Connector: Accept the Relationship

-In order to move the Relationship into the `Active` state, we now need to [accept the Relationship Request]({% link _docs_use-cases/use-case-transport-accept-relationship.md %}) with the Connector.
+In order to move the Relationship into the `Active` state, we now need to [accept the Relationship]({% link _docs_use-cases/use-case-transport-accept-relationship.md %}) with the Connector.
 To do so, we [synchronize updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}), which will fetch all changes that occurred since the last time this endpoint was executed.

 {% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}